zincdesign/sitedesk.github.io/README.md

 - Go to the [_posts](https://github.com/sitedesk/sitedesk.github.io/tree/master/_posts) folder, click "New file", past the text in.
 - Name the file `[todays date in YYY-MM-DD format]-a-meaningfull-name-for-our-tree-frog-post.md`
 - Edit the title and date [metadata](https://jekyllrb.com/docs/frontmatter/) at the top of the file.
-- Add a thumbnail: [Upload](https://help.github.com/articles/adding-a-file-to-a-repository/) it into the `images/blog` directory.
-Let's call ours `treefrog.png` and edit the link at the start of the post to `/images/blog/treefrog.png`
+- Add a thumbnail: [Upload](https://help.github.com/articles/adding-a-file-to-a-repository/) it into the `images/new` directory.
+Let's call ours `treefrog.png` and edit the link at the start of the post to `/images/news/treefrog.png`
-- Add the first paragraph which will apear in the [blog posts page](https://sitedesk.xyz/blog/index.html).
+- Add the first paragraph which will apear in the [news posts page](https://sitedesk.xyz/news/index.html).
 Followed by `<!--more-->`
 - Then add remainder of the article and hit save.

 For example: